Association of School and College Leaders: Membership

 The ASCL's membership is formed of headteachers, principals, deputy heads, vice-principals, assistant heads, assistant principals, business managers and other senior post holders in schools and colleges.
 There are also some members in other education posts of similar seniority.
 ASCL has accepted members from primary schools since July 2015.
 It has members in every type of school including community, foundation, trust, academy, voluntary, independent, grammar, comprehensive, and special schools, and also in FE and sixth form colleges both maintained and independent.
 It has at least one member from virtually all such schools and colleges, in the great majority including the headteacher or principal.
 Members in Wales and Northern Ireland are represented by ASCL Cymru and ASCL Northern Ireland respectively, and ASCL is affiliated to School Leaders Scotland (SLS).

 Structure

 The Association of School and College Leaders has as its ruling body a group of elected members collectively known as council.
 It is at council that association policy is determined.
 It is from council that national officers, including the president, are elected.
 There are 40 staff at the association's HQ in Waterloo Way, Leicester, and a further 48 across the UK.
 ASCL has a training section called ASCL Professional Development.

 Past Presidents of ASCL

-The current Presidential trio consists of John Camp (President), Manny Botwe (vice-president) and Evelyn Forde (Immediate Past President).
+The current Presidential trio consists of Dr Jo Rowley (President), Gurpall Badesha (vice-president) and Manny Botwe (Immediate Past President).